Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Introduction

-The hybrid approaches to obtain the GF as a solution of a model Hamiltonian like the AIM mainly belong to three different types: Time evolution approaches \cite{Bauer2016, Jaderberg2020, Keen2020, Kreula2016, Endo2020, Libbi2022, Steckmann2023}, Lehmann representation approach \cite{Rungger2019, Endo2020} and subspace-matrix approaches \cite{Jamet2021, Jamet2022, Rizzo2022}.
+The hybrid approaches to obtain the GF as a solution of a model Hamiltonian like the AIM mainly belong to three different types: Time evolution approaches \cite{Bauer2016, Jaderberg2020, Keen2020, Kreula2016, Endo2020, Libbi2022, Steckmann2023, Gomes2023}, Lehmann representation approach \cite{Rungger2019, Endo2020} and subspace-matrix approaches \cite{Jamet2021, Jamet2022, Rizzo2022}.
 The minimal realization of a DMFT approach is the two-site DMFT model which was introduced in Ref.\ \cite{Potthoff2001}.
 This model was already considered as a test case for hybrid classical-quantum computer algorithms, namely the time-evolution approaches in Refs.\ \cite{Kreula2016, Jaderberg2020, Keen2020, Steckmann2023} and the Lehmann representation approach in Ref.\ \cite{Rungger2019}.
 In the case of time-evolution, the required long circuits include high two-qubit gate counts and lead to a significant noise rate on current hardware.
-Thus, in \cite{Kreula2016, Jaderberg2020, Keen2020} the Fourier transform from time to frequency domain is performed by fitting Fourier coefficients of the analytically known frequency representation to the GF in time domain.
-Steckmann et al.\ \cite{Steckmann2023} overcame this limitation, but still exploit the particle-hole symmetry for determining the quasi-particle weight used for the DMFT convergence.
-Therefore, this approach cannot easily be generalized to more complex models of more than two sites.
+Thus, in Refs.~\cite{Kreula2016, Jaderberg2020, Keen2020} the analytically known form of the time-dependent GF for the half-filled two-site model was fitted to the measured GF, such that the Fourier transformation could be performed by inserting the fitted parameters into the frequency dependent GF.
+Steckmann et al.\ \cite{Steckmann2023} used a generic discrete Fourier transformation on the real-time GF and thus do not rely on the known analytic form.
+However, in the derivation of their simplified quasi-particle weight calculation, which directly enforces a constraint to the self-energy in order to correct unphysical features, they still exploit the specific analytic form and sum rule of the particle-hole symmetric case.
+Moreover, the classical Cartan-decomposition scheme they used for the Hamiltonian has an exponential scaling with the system size.
+Therefore, this approach cannot easily be generalized to models of many more than two sites.